rusuot/industrial_project_all/README.md

 ### Industrial Project
+The purpose for this project is Industrial Consulting Project (QHO635) - Solent University.

 ### Firebase credentials:
 ##### Please check - [Google Firebase](https://firebase.google.com/) and create a DB (I have uploaded my DB credentials, not sure if you'll succeed with mines)